Odiyan Retreat Center

 You must be able and willing to follow a vegetarian diet while on-site at Odiyan.
 Most people find they adjust well to our diet, even if they have not been vegetarian in the past.

-We encourage cooks to account for and communicate about ingredients relevant to food allergies or preferences.
 Due to the communal nature of our meals, we cannot practically accommodate all food allergies or dietary preferences at every meal.
+We generally are able to accommodate vegan, gluten free and some common allergies such as peanuts or soy.

 What is the housing situation?